 Effective feedback and marking must be accessible to all children and will reflect their individual needs and abilities.
 This may mean writing comments for specific children in an accessible colour; it may mean support for children to read comments; it may mean recording verbal feedback and response.
-Such requirements should be identified in a Pupil's Passport as required.
+Such requirements should be identified in each child's support plan.